jessemillar/deserted-island-devops-notes/no-dev-is-an-island.md

 ## General Notes

-- Goes by Nica as well
+- Nočnica goes by Nica as well
 - They work on serverless monitoring
 - Serverless isn't a technology, it's "just a concept for who handles what"
 - "Serverless is hard for teams, like, actually surprisingly hard"